shchao53/sk_public/README.md

 I did my Insight project with a startup, Fleetr*.
 Fleetr delivers rental cars.
 A customer can book a car through their mobile app and they will have an agent deliver the car directly to the customer at the given time and location.
 They are more like a mobility provider.
 They don’t own cars.
 They partner with local car rental companies to server their customers.

-*This is a fake name.
+<sub>*This is a fake name.
 The company wants to remain anonymous.
-I also hided all the numbers or converted them to percentage.
+I also hided all the numbers or converted them to percentage.</sub>

 # The problem